Image

 License Suspension & Revocation Penalties in Missouri

-The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in the Kirkwood, MO area and across Missouri.
+The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in Kirkwood, MO and across Missouri.
 Contact a skilled DWI administrative hearing lawyer in Kirkwood, MO now to discuss the specifics of your case and get expert legal advice and guidance on next steps.

 • Attending a Substance Awareness Traffic Offender Program (SATOP) or other treatment programs